bedouijesser/next-plugin-devtools-json/README.md

 # next-plugin-devtools-json

 A Next.js plugin that provides a plug-and-play solution for serving a Chrome DevTools project settings JSON endpoint at `/.well-known/appspecific/com.chrome.devtools.json`.
-This plugin enables seamless integration between Chrome DevTools and your Next.js project workspace.
+This plugin uses webpack middleware to serve the endpoint dynamically **without requiring any API route files**.

 ## ✨ Features

 - 🔌 **One-command setup** - Automatic configuration with `npx`
 - 🔧 **Auto-config** - Automatically updates your `next.config.js`
 - 🔄 **Automatic UUID management** - Generates and persists project UUIDs
-- 🏗️ **Multi-router support** - Works with both App Router and Pages Router
-- 📁 **Flexible structure** - Supports both root and `src/` directory structures
+- ⚡ **No API routes needed** - Uses webpack middleware for cleaner integration
 - 🚫 **No external dependencies** - UUID generation built-in
+- 💻 **Dev-only serving** - Endpoint only available in development mode
+- 🏗️ **Universal compatibility** - Works with any Next.js project structure
 - ⚡ **Zero configuration** - Works out of the box with sensible defaults

 ## 🚀 Quick Start